Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Experiments

 \subsection{Baselines}

-We evaluate our method against the following baselines: \textbf{Zero-shot:} Using the pretrained Qwen2.5-VL-3B-Instruct model with only task prompts. \textbf{Few-shot:} The zero-shot approach augmented with 5 in-context examples. \textbf{SFT:} Supervised fine-tuning on the complete CDDMBench dataset (1.05M samples). \textbf{GRPO:} A reinforcement learning variant optimized with answer correctness rewards only, without explicit reasoning. \textbf{Reasoning-Enhanced GRPO (Ours):} Our complete two-stage framework, which integrates automated reasoning data synthesis and reasoning-aware reward functions.
-Furthermore, we compare our results to published baselines, namely: \textbf{CDDMBench}~\cite{lu2024application}: A method based on Supervised Fine-Tuning with LoRA, applied to crop disease datasets. \textbf{CPJ}~\cite{zhang2025cpjexplainableagriculturalpest}: A training-free approach that utilizes explainable captions and employs an LLM-as-Judge for evaluation.
+We evaluate our method against the following baselines: Zero-shot uses the pretrained Qwen2.5-VL-3B-Instruct model with only task prompts.
+Few-shot augments zero-shot with 5 in-context examples.
+SFT applies supervised fine-tuning on the complete CDDMBench dataset (1.05M samples).
+GRPO optimizes with answer correctness rewards only, without explicit reasoning.
+Agri-R1 (Reasoning-Enhanced) (Ours) is our complete two-stage framework, integrating automated reasoning data synthesis and reasoning-aware reward functions.
+Furthermore, we compare our results to published baselines: CDDMBench~\cite{lu2024application} uses Supervised Fine-Tuning on crop disease datasets.
+CPJ~\cite{zhang2025cpjexplainableagriculturalpest} is a training-free approach utilizing explainable captions and LLM-as-Judge evaluation.